Manu’s Menu

 • Leftover chutney pairs with other dishes like idlis or snacks, so nothing goes to waste.

-• Uses pantry staples like rice and lentils and makes it practical without needing hard-to-find ingredients.
+• Uses basic ingredients like rice and lentils, making it practical without needing hard-to-find items.

 Key Ingredients for Dosa and Coconut Chutney